cfengine/documentation/enterprise-cfengine-guide/settings.markdown

 ![Role Management](Settings-role.png)

 Roles are used to limit access.
-Roles can limit access for reporting on hosts that have or do not have specific classes, and they can be used to limit which sketches from Design Center a user is authorized to use.
+Roles can limit access for reporting on hosts that have or do not have specific classes.

 For example if you want to limit a users ability to report only on hosts in the "North American Data Center" you could setup a role that